cs109group18/project/eda.md

 **Years**

-On an average, all years seem to have a consistent crime rate.
+On an average, all years seem to have a consistent murder rate.
 Interesting there is not an temporal increasing trend